EVENING FORECAST FOR THE VIRGIN ISLANDS:

-Weather tomorrow: Partly cloudy with a 40 percent or moderate chance of brief showers
+Weather tomorrow: Partly sunny with a 20 percent or a slight chance of showers.

-Seas: 1.5 to 2.1 meters or 5 to 7 feet; Small craft operators should exercise caution.
+Seas: 1.2 to 2.1 meters or 4 to 7 feet.
+Small craft operators should exercise caution.

 Antigua and Barbuda Meteorological Services